How To Cook Rice

 Remove the Lid and Foil to Fluff and Serve

-After 20 minutes have passed, you can remove the lid from the pot and carefully pull the foil off the top.
-Be careful with the foil because a lot of steam will come out from inside the pot.
+After 20 minutes, remove the lid from the pot and carefully pull the foil off the top.
+Be careful with the foil because much steam will come from inside the pot.
 The steam can burn you if you’re too close to it.

 You may notice that your rice looks perfect!
-Grab a fork to fluff it before using your plastic or wooden spoon to serve it.
+Grab a fork to fluff it before serving it with a plastic or wooden spoon.
 It’s that simple.
-If you follow this foolproof method, you can make traditional white rice with ease.
+If you follow this foolproof method, you can easily make traditional white rice.

 Another Way To Cook Rice